 That early experience with electronics was also very helpful when teaching myself about computers.
 I believe very strongly that understanding as much as possible about how a system works is critical if you want to be truly good at doing anything with it.

 I got into photography as a hobby several years ago as a way to express myself creatively and capture moments to share with others.
 I have done many different kinds of photography over the years, but my favorite genres of photographs to create by far are pet portraits and macro images.
 Sometimes I even do both at once.

 My interests in photography and computers came together when my family decided to produce a movie and asked me to be the Director of Photography.
 I was in charge of the camera, the audio equipment, everything else electrical, and data management (we ended up with 20 hours of ProRes footage taking up 1.2TB!).
 I also tried my hand at editing the first trailer.
-If you want to learn more, check out the movie’s Facebook page, the teaser trailer I put together, the other more in-depth trailer.
+If you want to learn more, check out the movie’s Facebook page, the teaser trailer I put together, or the other more in-depth trailer.
 Unfortunately the full movie isn’t currently available for streaming because of cost increases for Vimeo hosting, but I will post an updated link when it becomes available again.